RosettaCommons/documentation/NormalModeRelaxMover.md

 -   mix\_modes: Whether use mixture of modes.
 -   pertscale: By how much to perturb the backbone in Angstrom.
 -   randomselect: Do random selection among sampled structures instead of picking best scoring one.
--   relaxmode: The way of relaxing structure.
+-   relaxmode: The way of relaxing structure. "relax" calls FastRelax, "min" Minimizer.
--   cartesian_minimize: Use cartesian minimization for relax or minimization.
+-   cartesian\_minimize: Use cartesian minimization for relax or minimization.
 -   nsample: How many structures to try.
 This only works when mix_modes = true; otherwise will try 2*nmodes.
 -   outsilent: Specifies name of output silent file to store all the sampled structures.
 By default the Mover won't output any silent.